cobinrox/ezrag/README.md

 ## Features
 The following are features of the program
 * Runs off line, but does require internet to download the project from Github and to download necessary AI models
 * Follows basic OO pattern with a Session, AbstractRetriever (AbsRetriever), AbstractChunker (AbsChunker), and AbstractGenerator (AbsGenerator) that can be swapped in and out at run time.
+It also includes a stupid-simple retriever that uses a stupid-simple string comparison as its search algorithm.
+You can use this retriever to help understand (sort of) how RAG's work.
 * Starts up via the command line, but subsequent runs have interactive character-based menu that gets user input from stdin.
 * Optionally can be started from bat/sh script with a simple character-based menu that allows you to specify the parameters easily

-* Currently the following modeles are supported for a retriever
-    * j
-    * j
-    * Retriever also runs a cosine re-retriever after initial retrieval

-* Currently the following models are supported for a Generator
-    * jj
-    * kkk

-* Currently the following algorithm is supported for a Chunker
+* Currently the following algorithm is implemented for a Chunker
     * simple chunking (every XYZ bytes)
+    * only support txt and pdf files (but you can use the tools/windows_doctopdf.py program to convert doc files to pdf)

+* Currently the following algorithms are implemented for a retriever
+    * Faiss retriever; this uses the all-MiniLM-L6-v2 sentence transformer for embedding/encoding and uses the Faiss for the chunk comparison search.
+This retriever also incorporates a re-retrieval after the initial search.
+    * Simple retriever; this uses a stupid-simple string comparison for the chunk comparison search

+* Currently the following algorithms are implemented for a generator
+    * T5-base
+    * T5-small
-    * `hi`
+    * Tiny-LLM
+    * The generator classes also attempt to minimize the input tokens to the llm if the llm in quesiton supports very few tokens.
+* You can mix and match the chunker, retriver, and generator classes as well as the arguments/configurations for them.

 * Log output includes timestamp, thread number, file from where the log file originated, current memory usage, example:
     * `[1731195850626] [MainThread] [1026.45 MB] [C\p\e\p\r\faissretriever.py]     ...embedding/encoding chunks took [46.920] secs`